muggy8/improbable/have-and-havenot/dJTdszpJ.md

 "So um...
 Ladies first?"

-"No no, even though you appear to be a half elf, it's rare to see a male elf of any kind outside of the colony, I'd rather give you the freedom to strike frist in whatever way you like." she answered with a smile.
+"No no, even though you appear to be a half-elf, it's rare to see a male elf of any kind outside of the colony, I'd rather give you the freedom to strike first in whatever way you like," she answered with a smile.

 No surprises there.

 I engaged my hip-to-foot tendon as I got ready to initiate the attack.

-I could have tried to talk her into attacking first more but I knew that that'd be a waist of time.
+I could have tried to talk her into attacking first more but I knew that that'd be a waste of time.

 Even if I got her to attack first, my goal has always been to end this as soon as I can, win or lose.